rathikashi/ChatApp/README.md

 In order to establish the P2P connection, we use PeerJS, a JavaScript library framework.
 The server initiates a connection between the two peers, following which all communication is carried out by the peers with no involvement of the server.

+(Currently we have created a ChatApp with a server intermediary, updates will follow).